iikareem/ride-stream/README.md

 # RideStream

-Real-time GPS event pipeline for a simulated ride-sharing backend, built on Apache Kafka with NestJS and KafkaJS.

-Drivers emit location updates.
-Kafka ingests them at scale, keyed by `driver_id` for per-driver ordering.
-Downstream consumer groups will compute ETAs, maintain live positions, and detect anomalies.
-Schema Registry, exactly-once-oriented processing, and Prometheus/Grafana observability are planned in later phases.

-**Status:** Phase 1 (foundation) — single-broker Kafka, GPS producer, and a printable consumer group.
+RideStream is a real-time GPS streaming pipeline that models the backend of a ride-sharing platform.
+Simulated drivers publish location events into Apache Kafka; NestJS workers consume them through independent consumer groups to derive ETAs, maintain live positions, and detect anomalies.

+Events are keyed by `driver_id` for strict per-driver ordering.
+The serialization path is designed around **Avro** and Confluent Schema Registry so schemas can evolve safely under compatibility rules.
+Exactly-once-oriented processing and Prometheus/Grafana observability complete the operational story.

+**Status:** Phase 1 — single-broker Kafka (KRaft), JSON producer/consumer foundation.
+Avro + Schema Registry lands in Phase 2 on the same Compose stack.

+> **Learning project.** RideStream is a practical build for learning Apache Kafka, Avro, Schema Registry, consumer groups, and stream-processing concepts by implementing a realistic ride-sharing GPS pipeline.

 ---

+## Scope

-## Why this project
+What this project exercises end to end:

-RideStream is a hands-on Kafka system designed around production concerns, not a hello-world broker demo:

-- Partitioning and key strategy
+- Partitioning strategy and message keys
 - Consumer groups, rebalancing, and offset commits
-- Schema evolution (Avro + Schema Registry)
+- Avro serialization with Schema Registry and schema evolution
-- Stateful stream-style processing and anomaly detection
+- Stateful processing for anomaly detection
-- Lag monitoring and fault-injection drills
+- Consumer lag monitoring and fault-injection drills

-Clustering (multi-broker) is deferred until the full single-broker pipeline works end to end.
+The full pipeline is proven on one broker first.
+Multi-broker clustering follows once that path is solid.

 ---